Best Practices Implementation: What Are They + 8 Steps For Success

 Benefits of Developing Best Practices

 Once key personnel are aware of the best practices, they must be held accountable for implementing them.
-It is up to the managers to identify which employees will be responsible for executing the practices.
+Managers must identify which employees will be responsible for executing the practices.
 There has to be an observable and measurable plan of accountability.
 It is important to keep everyone accountable for their roles.

 A way to ensure accountability is to follow up.
 Nothing is worse than creating a practice and not following up to ensure that it is being implemented.
-Create a plan to assess and evaluate the success of the practices to not only ensure that they are being executed but also ensure that they are effective.
+Create a plan to assess and evaluate the success of the practices to ensure that they are not only being executed but also effective.

 Best practices evolve and change over time, and an organization must keep its eye on the prize and make sure its practices are truly the best and up to date.
 Organizations need to develop a strategy and specific dates for follow-up to ensure that it occurs.